DevenPatel19/store/DEVLOG.md

  an inventory app so that I could gain confidence... and now I'm lost.
 I even had a plan.
 Bakc to the template for an

-  -[ ] inventory management system
+  -[x] CRUD inventory management system
-  -[ ] a booking system with customer contact database -[ ] payment gateway through Stripe API,  as well as retaining the -[ ] JWT AUTH Reg/Log screen and the
+  -[ ] a booking system with customer contact database -[ ] payment gateway through Stripe API,  as well as retaining the -[x] JWT AUTH Reg/Log screen and the
-  -[ ] Add/Edit same use product form for inventory branch
+  -[x] Add/Edit same use product form for inventory branch

   of MVP.

   ## 06/30
   - Cleaned up setup and update MongoDB connection string format after troubleshooting.

+  ## 07/03
+  - Completed and validated function of product management system